Questions or concerns? Here are answers to frequently asked questions about AOSHS.

 Telephone 609.452.0990 FAX 609.452.2690

 The European Council of International Schools (ECIS) also maintains a job back listing for administrators and teachers www.ecis.org.

-ANSWER: Contact United States Department of State at the following website http://travel.state.gov/content/passports/en/abroad/events-and-records/birth.html
+Contact United States Department of State at the following website: https://travel.state.gov/content/travel/en/international-travel/while-abroad/birth-abroad.html

 National Personnel Records Center, Annex